 Comparative Testing for Mycotoxins

-For this reason, I recommend someone else in your home take a mycotoxin test if possible.
+For this reason, I recommend someone else in your home take a mold toxicity test if possible.
 That way, if they also test positive for the same mycotoxins (even if they aren’t showing signs of exposure) you’ll have further evidence it’s your home that is the toxic environment.

-If you can convince a coworker to take a mycotoxin test and they test negative, that will give you even more confidence that your home is the toxic environment.
-Of course if they test positive, that muddies the waters a little.
+If you can convince a coworker to take a mold toxicity test and they test negative, that will give you even more confidence that your home is the toxic environment.
+Of course, if they test positive, that muddies the waters a little.
 A test of a second coworker could be helpful.

 Gene Testing for Mycotoxin Susceptibility